unix-ninja/shellfire/README.md

 the command you want to know more information about to help for specific details.
 For example `.help http`.

+Let's explore how to attack a basic RFI vulnerability!

-To start exploitation, you need to specify at least the URL of your target.
+To start exploitation, you need to specify at least the URL parameter of your target.
 Something like the following should work:

 ```